vijayanajay/meta-trader/docs/tasks.md

     *   The `numba` dependency is added.
 The target function is refactored, decorated, and fully tested for both correctness and performance improvement.
 *   **Time estimate:** 6 hours
 *   **Status:** Done

+---

+### Task 29 — Pre-calculate All Indicators to Eliminate O(N^2) Loop Inefficiency

+*   **Rationale:** (Nadh) A performance profile of the backtester reveals a classic and entirely avoidable `O(N^2)` inefficiency.
+The main walk-forward loop recalculates all technical indicators (BBands, RSI, ATR) over an expanding data window on *every single iteration*.
+This is computationally wasteful.
+On day 1000, we are re-doing the work of day 999 plus one extra day.
+The pragmatic solution is to perform one, single, vectorized `O(N)` calculation for all indicators before the loop begins.
+This is the lowest-hanging fruit for performance optimization.
+*   **Items to implement:**
+    1.  **Orchestrator Refactoring:** In `praxis_engine/core/orchestrator.py`, within the `run_backtest` method, before the main `for` loop:
+        a.
+Call all necessary indicator functions (`bbands`, `rsi`, `atr` from `core/indicators.py`) on the `full_df`.
+        b.
+This will generate several `pd.Series` or `pd.DataFrame` objects containing the indicator values for the entire backtest period.
+        c.
+Use `pd.concat` to merge these new indicator columns into the `full_df`.
+    2.  **Signal Engine Signature Change:** Modify the `generate_signal` method in `praxis_engine/services/signal_engine.py`.
+        a.
+Its signature must change from `generate_signal(self, df_daily: pd.DataFrame)` to `generate_signal(self, full_df_with_indicators: pd.DataFrame, current_index: int)`.
+        b.
+All internal logic that calculates indicators must be removed.
+        c.
+The logic must be rewritten to perform simple lookups on the provided dataframe at the `current_index` (e.g., `latest_daily = full_df_with_indicators.iloc[current_index]`).
+    3.  **Validation Service Signature Change:** The same refactoring pattern must be applied to the guards that perform calculations (specifically `StatGuard`).
+        a.
+The `validate` methods in the guards should now accept the `full_df_with_indicators` and `current_index`.
+        b.
+The `StatGuard` must be updated to look up pre-calculated Hurst and ADF values.
+This will require pre-calculating these statistics using a `rolling().apply()` method in the `Orchestrator` to ensure point-in-time correctness.
+    4.  **Orchestrator Loop Update:** The main loop in `run_backtest` must be updated to call the refactored services with the new signatures, passing the complete dataframe and the current loop index `i`.
+*   **Tests to cover:**
+    *   **Correctness Test (Critical):** Run a full backtest on a single, deterministic stock (e.g., `POWERGRID.NS` from 2018-2020) *before* the changes.
+Save the resulting list of `Trade` objects.
+After implementing the changes, run the exact same backtest.
+The new list of `Trade` objects must be numerically identical to the saved list.
+This proves the refactoring did not alter the strategy's logic.
+    *   **Performance Benchmark:** Add a simple timer (`time.time()`) around the `run_backtest` call for a single stock.
+Assert that the execution time after the refactoring is at least 5x faster than before.
+    *   Update unit tests for `SignalEngine` and `ValidationService` to reflect their new method signatures.
+*   **Acceptance Criteria (AC):**
+    *   The backtester produces numerically identical trade results to the pre-refactoring version.
+    *   The runtime for a single-stock backtest over a 10-year period is significantly reduced.
+*   **Definition of Done (DoD):**
+    *   All indicator calculations are moved out of the main loop.
+All relevant services are refactored to use lookups instead of calculations.
+All existing tests pass, and new correctness and performance tests are added.
+*   **Time estimate:** 8 hours
+*   **Status:** To Do

+---

+### Task 30 — Implement Single-Pass Historical Simulation to Fix Catastrophic LLM Stats Recalculation

+*   **Rationale:** (Hinton/Nadh) The current implementation for gathering historical statistics for the LLM audit is catastrophically inefficient.
+It triggers a *full, separate backtest* on all data prior to the current signal.
+This "loop-within-a-loop" is the single greatest performance bottleneck when signals are frequent.
+The correct, scientific approach is to calculate these accumulating statistics in a single, point-in-time correct pass.
+This task replaces the repetitive, brute-force recalculation with an efficient, single-pass pre-computation.
+*   **Items to implement:**
+    1.  **Create New Orchestrator Method:** In `praxis_engine/core/orchestrator.py`, create a new private helper method: `_pre_calculate_historical_performance(self, df_with_indicators: pd.DataFrame) -> pd.DataFrame`.
+    2.  **Implement Single-Pass Simulation:** This new method will:
+        a.
+Initialize empty lists for historical returns and empty columns in the dataframe (e.g., `hist_win_rate`, `hist_profit_factor`, `hist_sample_size`).
+        b.
+Run its own walk-forward loop over the `df_with_indicators`.
+        c.
+Inside the loop, it will simulate the *entire* strategy logic for each day (signal generation, validation, and trade exit determination) using the pre-calculated indicators.
+        d.
+If a trade is completed at day `i`, its net return is calculated and appended to the list of historical returns.
+        e.
+For each day `i`, it will calculate the win rate, profit factor, and sample size based on the contents of the `historical_returns` list *as of that day*.
+        f.
+It will populate the new columns at index `i` with these calculated statistics.
+        g.
+The method will return the dataframe, now enriched with the historical performance time series.
+    3.  **Refactor `run_backtest`:**
+        a.
+At the beginning of `run_backtest`, after pre-calculating indicators (from Task 29), call this new `_pre_calculate_historical_performance` method.
+        b.
+Completely **delete** the existing call to `_calculate_historical_stats_for_llm` from inside the main loop.
+        c.
+Modify the call to `llm_audit_service.get_confidence_score`.
+The `historical_stats` dictionary will now be populated by a simple `O(1)` lookup from the new columns in the dataframe at the current index `i`.
+*   **Tests to cover:**
+    *   **Unit Test for Pre-calculation (Critical):** Create a dedicated test for `_pre_calculate_historical_performance`.
+Use a small, synthetic dataframe with 2-3 known trade signals and outcomes.
+Assert that the values in the generated `hist_win_rate` and `hist_profit_factor` columns are correct at each time step, proving the accumulating logic is point-in-time correct and free of lookahead bias.
+    *   **Correctness Test:** Similar to Task 29, run a full backtest before and after the change.
+The final results must be numerically identical.
+    *   **Performance Benchmark:** Run a backtest on a stock that is known to generate many signals.
+The performance improvement should be dramatic.
+*   **Acceptance Criteria (AC):**
+    *   The backtester produces numerically identical trade results to the pre-refactoring version.
+    *   The `_calculate_historical_stats_for_llm` method is removed and its functionality is replaced by the more efficient pre-computation pass.
+    *   The backtest log no longer shows repeated "Calculating historical stats for..." messages for the same stock.
+*   **Definition of Done (DoD):**
+    *   The new pre-calculation method is implemented and fully unit-tested for correctness.
+The main backtest loop is refactored to use the pre-calculated results.
+The old, inefficient method is deleted.
+*   **Time estimate:** 10 hours
+*   **Status:** To Do